About this leaflet

 This can be very dangerous if you are driving or operating heavy

-asleep at the wheel while driving.
+fall asleep while driving.

-Sleeping too little
+Sleeping too little (insomnia)

 You may feel that you aren't getting enough sleep or that, even